Dickies vs Carhartt: Which Workwear Brand Comes Out on Top?

 Split down the middle, the quality between these two respectable brands is about the same.
 A pair of dungarees from either will last about the same, which is somewhere in the neighborhood of forever.

+The value in this regard, if it’s not about durability or cost, becomes then a matter of personal taste and fit.
 These clothes go on your body.
 Especially if you’re buying this workwear to function in your work life as well as your personal life, they should fit you without discomfort or distraction.

 If they fit right at first, then they will only fit better over time.
-That moment, when a pair of jeans slides on like curling up under a soft throw during a winter storm, is the whole reason to value behind buying the right work wear in the first place.
+That moment, when a pair of jeans slides on like curling up under a soft throw during a winter storm, is the whole reason to value buying the right work wear in the first place.

 So, which is better???

 If it’s not clear at this point, consider the way these clothes fit above any other factor.
 Don’t let the perceived reputations, histories or costs factor into your decision.
+These two brands divide about the same.
+They are both U.S. brands with iron-clad, century-long reputations in the field.

 This is workwear, worn by working people, our favorite kind of people at All Seasons Uniforms.